 At the SPS IPC Drives Fair 2018 in Nuremberg, Germany the OPC Foundation officially launched the Field Level Communications (FLC) initiative.
 The Steering Committee (SC) of this initiative consists of 27 member companies that contribute with budget and technical experts.

-The Steering Committee is responsible for the prioritization of FLC-related work, creating and approving the requirements for the technical solution and decision making for non-technical reasons.
+The Steering Committee is responsible for the prioritization work to develop extensions to the OPC UA framework for Field eXchange (OPC UA FX), creating and approving the requirements for the technical solution and decision making for non-technical reasons.

 The technical work is executed in different technical working groups that are open to all OPC Foundation members.

 - See OPCF FLC Webinar Dec-2020 recording here

 - Download OPCF FLC Webinar Dec-2020 slides here